John Lewis looks to animate Christmas sales with ad campaign

-LONDON John Lewis, Britain's No.1 department store group, is confident of outperforming rivals this Christmas, the employee-owned firm said on Friday as it launched a festive advertising campaign.
+LONDON John Lewis JLP.UL, Britain's No.1 department store group, is confident of outperforming rivals this Christmas, the employee-owned firm said on Friday as it launched a festive advertising campaign.

 "We want John Lewis, as we have in the last few years, to literally own Christmas," the firm's managing director Andy Street told reporters.